Blue-and-white flycatcher

 The blue-and-white flycatcher (Cyanoptila cyanomelana) is a migratory songbird in the Old World flycatcher family Muscicapidae.
 The species is also known as the Japanese flycatcher.
 It breeds in Japan, Korea, and in parts of north eastern China and the Russian Far East.
 It winters in South East Asia, especially in Vietnam, Cambodia, Thailand, Sumatra and Borneo.
 This species has been recorded as a vagrant from the Sinharaja Rainforest in Sri Lanka in 2014.

 Taxonomy and etymology

-The species was first described in 1829 by Coenraad Jacob Temminck under the Binomial name "Muscicapa cyanomelana".
-It is now located in the genus Cyanoptila alongside Zappey's flycatcher, which used to be conspecific with this taxon.
+The species was first described in 1829 by Coenraad Jacob Temminck under the binomial name Muscicapa cyanomelana, and was transferred to its own genus Cyanoptila by Edward Blyth in 1847, on the basis of structural differences from other flycatchers, including its wing length and bill dimensions.

-The genus name comes from ancient Greek: "kuanos" meaning dark-blue; and "ptilon" – plumage.
+The genus name comes from ancient Greek; "kuanos" meaning dark blue, and "ptilon", plumage.
 The specific cyanomelana also comes from "kuanos", paired with melas, melanos meaning dark, black.